My Art-Making Manifesto

 I believe every person is an image-bearing soul.
 Since God is the ultimate Creator, that means we’re made to reflect His creativity.
 So I believe creativity isn’t for a select few… it’s for everyone!

-Art is an opportunity to glorify God.
+Art is an opportunity to enjoy and glorify God.

 I recently learned about Bach signing his compositions with the letters “S.D.G.,” which means soli Deo gloria - for God’s glory alone.